NeuroVault/pynv/README.md

 <em>Delete a Collection</em>
 <p>
 To delete the same collection you can simply run the delete method.
 You can also delete any collection that you own by passing a 'collection id'.
+Be careful with this as you will be unable to recover any collections that you delete!
 </p>

 ``` python